-A moving and profound exploration of life’s greatest mystery from one of the most revered religious figures of our time
+A Sunday Times bestseller, this is a moving and profound exploration of life’s greatest mystery from one of the most revered religious figures of our time

 “Thought-provoking, revelatory, grave and comforting.
 It is impossible not to be moved by it in the most profound way”